 TIP Try not to make a rash decision that you might later regret.
 Students can feel pressured to start looking for their accommodation - but make sure you and your housemates are happy with everything before making it legally binding.
 Many student unions offer a contract-checking service to ensure you’re not being ripped off.

 And if your initial plans do fall through, don't panic!
 It very well could lead to better things:

 How do I find housemates?If you have people in mind that you’d like to live with, great!
 It may feel like an awkward conversation, but start the conversation by asking them if they have anything sorted and then follow up after a few days to see if they’re interested.

-If it’s easier, ask them via Whatsapp rather than in person.
-This can give them time to consider your offer - asking someone face-to-face and there-and-then could make them feel put-on-the-spot.
+If it’s easier, ask them over text rather than in person.
+This can give them time to consider your offer - asking someone face-to-face could make them feel put on the spot.

 If you’re still looking for housemates, here are a few potential ideas to help your search:

 - Read more: choosing the right housemates for second year